-Multiple reasons may explain vegetable proteins superiority: they contain lower quantities of methionine and cysteine compared to animal proteins.
+Multiple reasons may explain the superiority of vegetable proteins: they contain lower quantities of methionine and cysteine compared to animal proteins.
 These amino acids are precursors of mercaptans and indoles, which, as mentioned before, have been implicated in HE development[159].
 On the other hand, vegetable-derived proteins contain high ornithine and arginine levels, which are implicated in ammonia detoxification through the urea cycle[160].
 Another advantage of vegetable proteins is their high fiber content[145], which favors intestinal transit and consequently a more efficient ammonia excretion.
-Moreover, fiber digestion operated by intestinal bacteria produces the SCFAs acetic, propionic and butyric acid, therefore reducing colonic pH, which improves ammonia excretion[161,162] and may also result in favorable changes in microbiota composition, with associated enhanced anti-inflammatory and antioxidant properties[163,164].
+Moreover, fiber digestion operated by intestinal bacteria produces the SCFAs acetic, propionic, and butyric acid, therefore reducing colonic pH, which improves ammonia excretion[161,162].
+This may result in favorable changes in microbiota composition, with associated enhanced anti-inflammatory and antioxidant properties[163,164].
 Although additional benefits of vegetable protein diets on intestinal microbiota in HE patients have been hypothesized, to our knowledge no studies exploring the effects of this dietary approach on gut microorganisms in HE patients have been published so far.

-To summarize, if on one side higher levels of vegetable proteins may be better than animal proteins for patients with HE and should therefore be encouraged, on the other side they can cause bloating, flatulence and diarrhea, and consequently reduce patients’ compliance to the dietary regimen.
+To summarize, although vegetable proteins may be better than animal proteins for patients with HE and should therefore be encouraged, they can also cause bloating, flatulence, and diarrhea, which may consequently reduce patients’ compliance to the dietary regimen.
 In order to make the diet palatable and tolerable in the long run, a strategy of protein intake from different sources (dairy, vegetable, and high-quality animal proteins) seems the most reasonable one and should be recommended[136,165,166].

 Branched-chain amino acids